What to Feed a Horse to Keep It Healthy

 Horses are primarily grazers, and their digestive systems are designed to consume fibrous plant materials.
 While horses do not require vegetables in their diet, some vegetables can be fed as treats or to supplement their diet with additional nutrients.
 Here are some vegetables that horses can safely eat:

-Carrots: Carrots are a favorite treat for many horses, and they are an excellent source of vitamins and minerals.
+Carrots: Carrots are a favourite treat for many horses, and they are an excellent source of vitamins and minerals.

 Celery: Celery can be fed to horses as a low-calorie treat, and it is a good source of fiber and vitamin C.